Cost to Unblock a Drain

 Instead of pouring your grease away and potentially causing issues, collect it in empty bottles or containers and dispose of them with your regular household rubbish.

-Similarly, small food partials, as well as hair and soap scum can be washed down your sinks and cause blockages when lodged; consider purchasing a sink strainer to help prevent this – sink strainers, or drain strainers, come in a variety of materials and are very cheap to purchase (from as little as £2) and can save you a small fortune in the long run as they help protect your pipework from foreign objects.
+Similarly, small food particles, as well as hair and soap scum can be washed down your sinks and cause blockages when lodged; consider purchasing a sink strainer to help prevent this – sink strainers, or drain strainers, come in a variety of materials and are very cheap to purchase (from as little as £2) and can save you a small fortune in the long run as they help protect your pipework from foreign objects.

 Your outdoor drains may be subject to clogging caused by leaves, debris and other foreign objects making their way into your sewers; cracks and breaks in your grates can allow for larger objects or pests to enter your system and should be rectified.